ryankarlos/AWS-ML-services/projects/personalize/README.md

 Each of these will contain a csv file corresponding to the interactions data (which will be used for training solution) and additional metadata (i.e. columns with movie genres, ratings etc)

-NOTE: The notebook by default samples half the number of rows in the ratings csv which is still around 12.5 million rows.
+**Note**: The notebook by default samples half the number of rows in the ratings csv which is still around 12.5 million rows.
 This can result in a large bill if training a model (as mentioned in previous section).
 You may want to adjust the fraction parameter to sample method, to a lower value (e.g. 0.05) and check the ratings dataframe row count afterwards.